laminas/tutorials/doc/book/in-depth-guide/zend-form-zend-form-fieldset.md

 Submitting your form again, it should process the form and redirect you to the detail page for the new entry!

-Let's see if we an improve this a bit.
+Let's see if we can improve this a bit.

 ## Using zend-hydrator with zend-form